devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### buildJava <a name="buildJava"></a>
+This function will build your java project.
 #### parameter
+There is two parameter you need to use.
-1. The project directory, relative to workspace.
+1. 1st Parameter(cobigenexample)-The project directory, relative to workspace.
-2. (Optional) Indicator whether tests should be run.
+2. 2nd Parameter-(Optional) Indicator whether tests should be run.
 Default is false.
 #### example
 buildJava("cobigenexample", true)